Skip to content

 50 x 10 x 10 inches; 127 x 25.4 x 25.4 centimeters

-HARRY BERTOIA (1915 – 1978) Harry Bertoia was born in San Lorenzo, Italy but, during a visit to his older brother in Detroit, Michigan, determined to stay in the US in 1930.
+Harry Bertoia was born in San Lorenzo, Italy in 1915, and immigrated to the US in 1930 to join his brother in Detroit, Michigan.
 Initially he studied art and design at the Cass Technical High School and began making jewelry.
 In 1936 he moved on to the Detroit Society of Arts and Crafts.
-A year later he received a scholarship to study at the Cranbrook Academy of Art in Bloomfield, Michigan where he met Walter Gropius, Edmund Bacon and Ray and Charles Eames.
-At Cranbrook, he established and taught in the metal working department, where he explored a number of forms and ideas that would appear in his sculpture years later.
+A year later he received a scholarship to study at the Cranbrook Academy of Art in Bloomfield Hills, Michigan, where his classmates included Charles and Ray Eames, Eero Saarinen, and Florence Knoll.
+Bertoia established and taught in the metal working department at Cranbrook, where he explored a number of forms and ideas that would appear in his sculpture years later.

-In 1943, Bertoia moved to Venice California to work with designers Charles and Ray Eames.
-During his three-year tenure with Eames, he helped design a number of signature furniture pieces.
+In 1943, Bertoia moved to Venice, California to work with designers Charles and Ray Eames.
+During his three-year tenure there, he helped to design a number of signature furniture pieces.
 He is informally credited with creating the metal spine/leg structure of the Eames Plywood Dining & Lounge chairs (DCM/LCM).
-Additionally, Bertoia began experimenting with metal sculpture while continuing to design jewelry and make monoprints.
+Bertoia also began experimenting with metal sculpture, studying welding at Santa Monica City College while continuing to design jewelry and make monoprints.
+He left Santa Monica in 1946 to work at Point Loma Naval Electrical Lab in La Jolla, where he experimented with welding techniques and began making his first wire and platform sculptures.

 Back To Top